Boyer Center for Molecular Medicine 354F, 203.737.1087

-MBIO 680b / EMD 680b, Advanced Topics in Tropical Parasitic Diseases Christian Tschudi
+MBIO 680b, Advanced Topics in Tropical Parasitic Diseases Christian Tschudi

 An introductory topic-based course in modern parasitology.
 For each topic there is an introductory lecture followed by a journal club-like discussion session of relevant papers selected from the literature.
 The course provides an introduction to basic biological concepts of parasitic eukaryotes causing diseases in humans.
 Topics include strategies used by parasitic eukaryotes to establish infections in the host and approaches to disease control, through either chemotherapy, vaccines, or genomics.
 In addition, emphasis is placed on evaluating the quality and limitation of scientific publications and developing skills in scientific communication.
 Prerequisite: permission of the instructor.

-MBIO 685b, Molecular Mechanisms of Microbial Pathogenesis Andrew Goodman
+MBIO 685b, The Biology of Bacterial Pathogens II Andrew Goodman

 This interdisciplinary course focuses on current topics related to host-pathogen interactions.
 Each week a lecture is given on the topic, followed by student presentations of seminal papers in the field.
 All participants are required to present a paper.

-MBIO 686a, Bacterial Determinants of Pathogenesis Eduardo Groisman
+MBIO 686a, The Biology of Bacterial Pathogens Eduardo Groisman

 The course provides an introduction to basic principles in bacterial pathogenesis.
 Topics focus on the bacterial determinants mediating infection and pathogenesis, as well as strategies to prevent and treat diseases.
 Each week a lecture is given on the topic, followed by student presentations of seminal papers in the field.
 All participants are required to present a paper.